 What are the responsibilities and job description for the Attorney 4 position at State of Ohio?

-The Attorney 4 plays an important part at the Board.
-In this role, you will be responsible for:
+Attorney 4 is a key role at the Board.
+In this position, you will be responsible for:

 Organization